Hatch Chile Soup with Fresh Summer Corn & Cilantro Lime Shrimp – so easy to make and so much flavor!

 This Hatch Chile Soup with Fresh Summer Corn is, in my opinion, the best of the recipes I’ve created with my hatch chiles to date.
 It’s got some heat from the chiles but the sweet summer corn cools things down a bit and adds a nice texture.
 You can make this hatch chile soup with or without the shrimp, but they do take the recipe up a notch.
 It’s easy to throw together, even at the last minute – I don’t even thaw my chiles, I just toss in the whole bag and cook ’em until the liquid has cooked off.
 It couldn’t be more simple!

 Learning about hatch chiles was a really cool experience for me.
 I’ve gushed about the kind, generous people of New Mexico but it was just as exciting to learn about these chiles and see them growing first-hand.
 Hatch, NM itself is quite small in terms of population but there’s a lot of pride there, and rightfully so.
 I thought I was fairly well-versed in hatch chiles, having cooked with them for the past few years.
 I knew that a chile wasn’t a “hatch” unless it had been grown in Hatch Valley, but I’d thought that the hatch was the variety – turns out, there are many varieties of hatch chiles and they ALL come from Hatch Valley!
-The Big Jim is the most common (I just gave you the answer to the Amazon gift card giveaway!) but there are numerous other varieties to choose from.
+The Big Jim is the most common but there are numerous other varieties to choose from.
 I’m growing some Big Jims from seeds I brought back and my parents are doing the same.
 So excited that I’ll have both Young Guns hatch chiles in my freezer AND some fresh ones to stuff – some great stuffed hatch chile recipes will surely be coming your way!

 Until then…make this Hatch Chile Soup!!
 It’s been a hit with everyone I’ve made it for, both with and without the shrimp.
 Many grocery stores are carrying the Young Guns brand of frozen hatch chiles so there’s no excuse not to enjoy this flavorful, healthy Hatch Chile Soup :)